angelstam/course-material-system/README.md

 ```

 ### Public API
-This API does not require authenticatio.
+This API does not require authentication.
 It acts like a proxy and possibly a
 cache for resources that would otherwise require authentication.
 Is is used to
 give public access to markdown, themes and resources used in presentations.